 The current, leading argument for sovereignty seems to be that the EU can buck historical trends through what often amount to relatively minor adjustments in science and industrial policy.
 Besides the explicit Euro-centrism of official rhetoric, policy initiatives such as the European battery and solar alliances hinge on the epistemic basis of renewal lying mainly within continental borders; as it were, an autarky of expertise as well as materials.

-Whatever else is understood from these arguments, they seem essentially conservative and even reactionary in nature, i.e., they envisage political economy more or less remaining the same (albeit with changed energy vectors); indeed, they sometimes go one step further, by suggesting the need to turn the clock back to a time when Europe was a major manufacturing center.
-That being said, the radical return to the past implied by arguments about sovereignty is generally played down.
+Whatever else is understood from these arguments, on the one hand, they seem essentially conservative and even reactionary in nature, i.e., they envisage political economy more or less remaining the same (albeit with changed energy vectors); indeed, they sometimes go one step further, by suggesting the need to reverse perceived “decline” as if to turn the clock back to a time when Europe was a major manufacturing center.

 The findings highlight that while intentional communities [like Findhorn] are to some degree withdrawn from the mainstream, they are embedded within and depend upon the wider society and economy.
 This could inhibit or accelerate further decarbonisation and could present a risk of undermining the community’s lifestyle principles.